evanbartkowski/Seven-Seas-Game/README.md

 # Main Screen

 Once you complete the tutorial or introduction, you will arrive at the main screen.
-This is sort of like a hub where you have access to all the important features of the game.
+This is sort of like a hub where you have access to all the important features of the game.You might notice a treasure chest in the upper left hand of the screen.
+Once that timer goes down to zero you can click it and gain some free resources.

 ![Game Screenshot](readme_images/readme7.png)